Strieglitz/HTW-SN-RIOT-LED/README.md

-## Part I Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast.
+## Part I Use Riot's Borderrouter and Gcoap examples to create an Nodebased network and run commands with the coap-client.

 ### preparation